gravitational/teleport/e/rfd/0001e-device-trust.md

 Device authentication augments existing user certificates (TLS and SSH) with device extensions.
 The ceremony is a challenge/response streaming RPC that exchanges the current certificates and a solved challenge for new certificates.

+The client proves that they control the subject key of the base TLS certificate by establishing mTLS for the AuthenticateDevice request with that certificate.
+In fact, `tsh` will not explicitly send the TLS certificate at all, the Auth server will get it directly from the mTLS connection.

+The client proves that they control the subject key of the base SSH certificate by signing the challenge with the SSH private key.
+This additional challenge signature with the SSH key will be added in 17.0.0.
+For backward compatibility, if the client does not include the SSH signature in the challenge response, the Auth server will augment the SSH cert if the TLS and SSH certs have a matching subject public key.

 Device authentication as a separate RPC has a few interesting properties, such as the ease of integration with existing authn endpoints, no need for persistent